Larry0615/nhs-ae-sql-analysis/README.md

 📌 **Project Overview**
 This project analyzes monthly A&E (Accident & Emergency) activity and performance data from NHS England.
-The goal is to uncover patterns in hospital attendances, wait times, and emergency admissions using SQL-based analysis, and to communicate insights through a Tableau dashboard.
+The goal is to uncover patterns in hospital attendances, wait times, and emergency admissions using SQL-based analysis — and communicate insights through an interactive Tableau dashboard.
+This project reflects real-world, public-sector analytics with a UK health system focus.

 ---

 🔍 **Business Problem**
-The NHS is under pressure to meet operational targets, particularly the 4-hour A&E wait time standard.
-This project aims to answer:
+The NHS is under pressure to meet operational targets, especially the 4-hour A&E wait time standard.
+This project aims to address:

 📈 How have A&E attendances changed over time?
 ⏱️ How well are hospitals performing against the 4-hour target?
 📍 Which NHS providers or regions perform best or worst?
-❄️ Are there seasonal patterns in admissions or waiting times?
+❄️ Are there seasonal patterns in attendances or admissions?
-🏥 Which providers are under the most pressure based on volume?
+🏥 Which providers experience the greatest pressure?

 ---

 🛠️ **Tools & Technologies**
-- PostgreSQL (SQL querying and data analysis)
+- PostgreSQL – for data storage and SQL analysis
-- DBeaver (SQL client and database management)
+- DBeaver – SQL client for writing and managing queries
-- Excel (initial data cleanup)
+- Excel – for initial data cleaning and CSV conversion
-- Tableau (dashboard development)
+- Tableau – for interactive dashboards and data storytelling
-- Git & GitHub (version control and portfolio hosting)
+- Git & GitHub – for version control and project sharing

 ---

 📊 **Project Workflow**

 1. **Data Collection & Cleaning**
-   - Source: NHS England — A&E Attendances & Emergency Admissions (Provider Level)
+   - Source: NHS England – A&E Attendances and Emergency Admissions
-   - File: March 2025 monthly `.xls` report
+   - Time frame: **March 2025** monthly dataset (provider level)
-   - Cleaned in Excel and saved as `.csv`
+   - Cleaned raw `.xls` file in Excel and exported to `.csv`

 2. **SQL Table Setup & Data Loading**
-   - Created schema in PostgreSQL
+   - Created a table schema in PostgreSQL
-   - Imported cleaned `.csv` using DBeaver
+   - Imported cleaned dataset using DBeaver

 3. **SQL Analysis**
-   - Attendance trends by month and region
+   - Monthly A&E attendances by provider
-   - Performance against 4-hour targets
+   - Performance trends against 4-hour target
-   - Hospital-level ranking by volume and delays
+   - Identification of top/bottom performing hospitals
-   - Seasonality and winter surge detection
+   - Exploration of seasonal and regional trends

-4. **Data Visualization**
+4. **Dashboard Development**
-   - Tableau dashboard to showcase:
+   - Designed an interactive Tableau dashboard
-     - Provider performance
-     - Attendance and wait time trends
-     - Regional comparisons
+   - Integrated SQL summaries into visual narratives
+   - Dashboard includes filters for region, provider, and key KPIs

 ---

 🔗 **Data Source**
 [NHS England A&E Statistics](https://www.england.nhs.uk/statistics/statistical-work-areas/ae-waiting-times-and-activity/)
-Provider-level monthly reports showing attendances, 4-hour waits, and admissions across NHS trusts in England.
+📅 **Time Frame:** March 2025
+(Provider-level performance metrics for all NHS trusts in England)

 ---

 📈 **Key Findings** *(to be added after analysis)*
-🗓️ Monthly A&E attendance trends
+🗓️ Trends in A&E attendances and delays
-⚠️ Providers missing the 95% 4-hour target
+⚠️ Top trusts consistently missing 4-hour target
-📍 Regional outliers in performance
+📍 Regional performance variations
-❄️ Winter surge impact analysis
+❄️ Winter pressures and monthly spikes
-📊 Provider clustering based on volume and compliance
+🏥 Volume-to-performance comparison across providers

 ---

-📢 **Public Sector Recommendations** *(to be updated)*
+📢 **Public Sector Recommendations** *(to be added)*
-🚑 Target underperforming trusts for support
+🚑 Prioritize support for high-volume, underperforming trusts
-📉 Analyze the root causes of >4hr waits
+📉 Investigate systemic causes of long wait times
-📆 Use monthly patterns for staffing/resource planning
-🏥 Identify best practices from top-performing trusts
+📆 Use temporal insights to adjust seasonal staffing
+📍 Learn from high-performing trusts and regions

 ---